 In the quest to support aging individuals, maintaining independence at home presents a viable and increasingly attractive alternative to nursing homes.
 Solutions like the VELA Independence Chair can significantly contribute to this approach by empowering older adults to manage everyday tasks with greater ease and safety.
 Features such as a central brake enhance safety by ensuring stability, while electric height adjustability assists with tasks like reaching or transferring, all reducing strain for both users and caregivers.
 The ease of movement while seated provides users the freedom to engage in activities such as cooking, cleaning, and relaxing, reinforcing their sense of dignity and autonomy.

 In homes without such ergonomic support, even routine activities could become challenging, potentially hastening the need for assisted living arrangements.
 By contrast, the VELA Chair offers a tangible pathway to prolonging self-sufficiency at home, embodying a blend of freedom, safety, and energy-conservation.
-While the VELA Chair stands out as an effective option, it is among many assistive technologies designed to foster aging in place, acknowledging the diverse needs of older adults seeking comfort and support within their own environments.
+While the VELA Chair stands out as an effective option, it is among many assistive technologies—including smart wheelchairs, voice assistants, medication dispensers, and remote health monitors—designed to foster aging in place.
+These tools increasingly support the diverse needs of older adults seeking comfort and independence within their own environments [1] [5] [7].